psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 > " Why, certainly," said I, " it might; but then, on the other hand, it might not.
 Pray what reason have you for supposing that it was not just a fiction invented by some storyteller for the amusement of his audience?
 We are generally apt to search for causes at too great a depth : for the most part they lie very near the surface."
 >
 > " That is a very good general rule, but it does not happen to be applicable in the present case.
 It is impossible that the story could have been invented by a Franchville or Isle of Wight story-teller, because a similar tale is told as having happened to the town of Hamel in Brunswick, where the rats were drowned in the river Weser, and the children were piped into a hole in a hill-side that closed after them.
-The story goes on to say —  that a boy being lame, came somewhat lagging behind the rest, and seeing this that happened, returned presently back and told what he had seen ; forthwith began great lamentation among the parents for their children, and men were sent out with all diligence, both by land and by water, to inquire if aught could be heard of them ; but, with all the inquiry they could possibly use, nothing more than as aforesaid could of them be understood.
-In memory whereof it was then ordained that from thenceforth no drumme, pipe, or other instrument, should be sounded in the street leading to the gate through which they passed ; nor no ostery to be there holden.
+The story goes on to say —  that a boy being lame, came somewhat lagging behind the rest, and seeing this that happened, returned presently back and told what he had seen; forthwith began great lamentation among the parents for their children, and men were sent out with all diligence, both by land and by water, to inquire if aught could be heard of them; but, with all the inquiry they could possibly use, nothing more than as aforesaid could of them be understood.
+In memory whereof it was then ordained that from thenceforth no drumme, pipe, or other instrument, should be sounded in the street leading to the gate through which they passed; nor no ostery to be there holden.
 And it was also established that from that time forward in all publike writings that should be made in that towne, after the date therein set downe of the yeere of our Lord, the date of the yeere of the going forth of their children should be added, the which they have accordingly ever since continued. `[See " Restitution of Decayed Intelligence," by Richard Verstegan.
 London, 1534, p.
 85.]`  From this similitude of stories there is a very strong probability that the history of the Pied Piper relates to some event which occurred before the Saxons migrated from Germany."

 *If you are keen to learn how Verstegan related the story, I have included it in the following chapter.*

-> " All this may be very true, Mr. Winterblossom, but is it not going rather far back for the origin of the story of the rat-catcher to suppose it came from the tower of Babel ? might it not be a very old story, and yet not quite so old as that?"
+> " All this may be very true, Mr. Winterblossom, but is it not going rather far back for the origin of the story of the rat-catcher to suppose it came from the tower of Babel? might it not be a very old story, and yet not quite so old as that?"
 >
 > " Your reasoning, Mr. Elder, is very natural for a person who has only paid a superficial attention to this subject."
 >
 > " Ahem !" said I.
 >
-> The antiquary continued. " The reason why popular tales and traditions are either comparatively modern, or go back, as it were, to the very origin of nations, is this : after the flood, mankind were directed by divine command to spread themselves over the face of the earth to repeople it Probably no inconsiderable part of the crime of the tower-builders of Babel was their opposition to this command, their wishing to make themselves a name ; that is, to be a powerful, civilised, and luxurious nation, instead of scattering themselves over the boundless wastes."
+> The antiquary continued. " The reason why popular tales and traditions are either comparatively modern, or go back, as it were, to the very origin of nations, is this : after the flood, mankind were directed by divine command to spread themselves over the face of the earth to repeople it Probably no inconsiderable part of the crime of the tower-builders of Babel was their opposition to this command, their wishing to make themselves a name; that is, to be a powerful, civilised, and luxurious nation, instead of scattering themselves over the boundless wastes."
 >
-> " Civilised !" said I ; " do you suppose that the state of society then approached at all to our modern ideas of civilisation ?"
+> " Civilised !" said I; " do you suppose that the state of society then approached at all to our modern ideas of civilisation ?"
 >
 > " Very nearly indeed," replied he. " All the knowledge of the East at the present time is but the remains of a more perfect state of civilisation of a very remote antiquity.
 The Indians now calculate eclipses from tables that have been handed down to them from very ancient times.
 There are also still in existence some very beautiful and copious remains of ancient literature in a language which Sir William Jones affirms to be more perfect than the Greek, and more copious than the Latin — the Sanscrit — the oldest language known.
 From this high state of civilisation mankind degenerated after the dispersion.
 Then commenced the era of modern civilisation."